 3. It raises the temperature of coastal areas and are observed normally on the east coast of lower and middle latitude.
 It reduces the temperature of the coastal area and are observed on the west of continent in lower and middle latitudes.
 4. Winds passing over warm currents absorb a good amount of moisture and bring heavy rainfall on the coastal areas.
 Winds passing over cold currents becomes dry and little rainfall on the coaarea.
 5. Warm currents are of great help to navigation because they melt ice bergs.
+Cold currents hinder navigation because they create ice bergs.
 6. Warm currents keep the ports open in the polar regions free from ice.
 Cold currents make the parts unoperational in lower latitudes as they are ice bound.

-Class 11 Geography Chapter 14 Hots Questions
+Class 11 Geography Chapter 13 Hots Questions